solderneer/solderneer/site/src/content/notes/top-of-mind.md

 ---
 # Shan / Sudharshan / சுதர்சன்

 I am a [research engineer at Opal](https://opalcamera.com/) where I develop next-generation consumer electronics.
-At night, I [explore human interfaces at Clay](https://clayinterface.com), a company I founded [backed by 1517 fund](https://www.1517fund.com/).
+In my free time, I conduct independent research on human interfaces, and neurotech.

 * Sigma Squared Fellow—founders under 26, collectively raised over 2B+ USD
+* CTO at Clay Interface, backed by leading US funds like 1517 fund
 * Graduated at the top of my class for EEE from University College London
 * Given talks alongside industry leaders like Anil Dash and Chad Fowler
 * Published research in swarm robotics at the age of 16